adamltyson/surfcut/README.rst

 ***************************
 surfcut-python is an **incomplete** port of `the SurfCut macro for ImageJ/FIJI <https://github.com/sverger/SurfCut>`_

 If you would like to use SurfCut, we recommend the original macro.
-However, if you want to use this Python version, please do `get in touch <mailto:adam.tyson@ucl.ac.uk?subject=SurfCut>`_.
+However, if you want to use this Python version, please do get in touch.

 More Details